xrl/xrl.github.io/_posts/2016-08-13-trait-bound-is-not-satisfied.markdown

 }
 ```

-The code above is used for tracking state changes of a RTPS Writer.
+The code above is used for tracking state changes.
 I imagine it will grow to become one of the
 more complex bits of my library.
 A cache change is a wrapper around a buffer but I won't muddy this post with its definition.

 The first implementer makes heavy use of the `unimplemented!()` macro to side step actual implementation but here's the suspicious implentation: